Are you ready for the possible changes in pet travel?

 - Vaccinated against rabies (and kept fully up to date with boosters)

-- Have a pet passport issued by us
+- Have a pet passport

 - Have at least a 3 week interval to have elapsed from the date of initial rabies vaccination before travel